OffsiteGuru/logichookmanager/README.md

 ```$ php ./updatehooks.php```

 It will search for files ending in .php in the 'logichooks' subdirectory.
+This repo is
+configured to ignore the 'logichooks' directory so that another git repo can be used
+at that location.
+In any case, you'll need to create that directory.

 For each of these files it will configure the Logic Hook Method as described in the methods
 PhpDoc header's '**@logichooktab**' entry.